ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Introduction

-This document specifies a modern abstract programming interface (API) atop the high-level architecture for transport services defined in
+This document specifies a modern abstract application programming interface (API) atop the high-level architecture for transport services defined in
 {{I-D.ietf-taps-arch}}.
 It supports the asynchronous, atomic transmission of messages over transport protocols and